 Like companies active in other sections of the economy, Indonesian DMCs are increasingly aware of their ‘footprint’.
 As responsible tourism practitioners, they realize they have a task to offset the negative impacts of their activities as much as possible.

 There are many paths to enhance such a vision.
 While each DMC should decide for itself how to achieve maximum sustainability and how to adhere to the highest health and safety standards, there is one area in which Indonesian DMCs decided to put hands together.
-The result is IDSC or the Indonesian DMC Sustainability Collaboration, currently consisting of Happy Trails, Destination Asia, Khiri Travel and Lotus Asia.
+The result is IDSC or the Indonesian DMC Sustainability Collaboration, currently consisting of Happy Trails, Destination Asia, Kelana DMC and Khiri Travel.
 Soon, we will reach out to more companies to join this initiative.

 The Indonesian DMC Sustainability Collaboration (shortly known as IDSC) was initiated by Destination Asia, Happy Trails, and Kelana DMC.
-Shortly after, Khiri Travel and Lotus Asia joined a group of motivated companies in working together to collect data from their suppliers.
+Shortly after, Khiri Travel is joined a group of motivated companies in working together to collect data from their suppliers.

 The basic idea of IDSC is to collect data on the application of sustainability and health & safety principles throughout their business practices.
 The Collaboration designed a comprehensive set of questions and attached to it a comprehensive and easy to read scoring model.